Carter907/quizlo/README.md

 # Quizlo
-Quizlo is a learning simple learning tool for memorization.
+Quizlo is a simple learning tool for memorization.

 You can create decks of cards and use them like you would a physical set of flash cards.